xarf/xarf-specification/xarf-specification_0.2-draft.md

 * <code>charset=utf-8</code>

 ### 2nd MIME part
 * The data is a JSON object (a list of key/value pairs) represented in [YAML](http://www.yaml.org) notation.
-For a detailed list of mandatory and optional YAML keys, see Appendix B.
+For a detailed list of mandatory and optional YAML keys, see [Appendix B](#appendix-b-content-of-the-2nd-mime-part-in-plain-context).
-* Receivers must be able to validate against the provided JSON scheme ([more info](http://www.x-arf.org/tools.html)).
+* Receivers must be able to validate against the provided JSON scheme (see [X-ARF tools](http://www.x-arf.org/tools.html)).
 * Machine- and human-readable
 * <code>Content-Type: text/plain</code>
 * <code>charset=utf-8</code>